nwhitehead/pzretro/README.md

 ### ARM Compatibility

-Using the Ubuntu 22.04 default ARM cross compiler has a glibc that is too new for the SEGA Genesis Mini.
+Using the Ubuntu 22.04 default ARM GCC cross compiler has a glibc that is too new for the SEGA Genesis Mini.
 I got errors like:

     [ERROR] Failed to open libretro core: "/opt/project_lunar/opt/retroarch/config/retroarch/cores/puzzlescript_libretro.so" [ERROR] Error(s): /lib/libm.so.6: version `GLIBC_2.27' not found (required by /opt/project_lunar/opt/retroarch/config/retroarch/cores/puzzlescript_libretro.so)